Using Windows Clipboard Programatically

 Download the ZIP file and extract it at your end.
 The file contains a Windows Forms project with one form.
 The form consists of two textboxes and two buttons.
 The first textbox and button allows you to enter text and set it to the clipboard.
 The other textbox and button gets the data from the clipboard and displayes in the second textbox.

-.
+in ASP.NET Core and Angular to individuals and small groups.
 He is a published author and has authored or co-authored books for Apress and Wrox press.
-Having embraced Yoga way of life he also teaches Meditation
+Having embraced the Yoga way of life he also teaches Ajapa Yoga

 to interested individuals.
 To know more about him click here